Puckett-Lab/deepRetinotopy/README.md

 # DeepRetinotopy

-This repository contains all Python source code necessary to replicate our recent work entitled "Predicting brain function from anatomy using geometric deep learning" available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.11.934471v2).
+This repository contains all source code necessary to replicate our recent work entitled "Predicting brain function from anatomy using geometric deep learning" available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.02.11.934471v2).

 ## Table of Contents